 2016-17 Per-Game Stats: 21.4 points, 11.6 rebounds, 2.9 assists, 0.5 steals, 1.4 blocks

-Karl-Anthony Towns has made the job of imagining the ideal modern big man infinitely easier.
-Rather than mentally bringing different parts together, one only needs to envision the Minnesota Timberwolves sophomore.
+Karl-Anthony Towns has made imagining the ideal modern big man infinitely easier.
+Now, one only needs to watch the Minnesota Timberwolves' sophomore.

 Skill-wise, he's still a bit of a work in progress.
 His field-goal percentage has fallen seven points since last season, and he's too talented to have nearly as many turnovers (2.6) as assists.